hackerschoolmty/rails_api_guide/README.md

 #####Ok, that's not a good start.

-An API is a service that offers a couple of functions or methods trought protocols in order to communicate with another system.
+An API is a service that offers a couple of functions or methods throught protocols in order to communicate with another system.

+Examples: Facebook API, Paypal, Conekta, Google, Twitter, etc.

 Do you remeber about SOAP?